aws-samples/amazon-guardduty-alexa-sample/README.md

 Deploy a sample custom Alexa skill and use an Alexa-enabled device, such as Amazon Echo to obtain information about GuardDuty findings across your AWS accounts and regions.
 This will enable you to quickly understand current GuardDuty finding statistics and details through the Alexa voice interface.
 The information provided by this sample skill is intended to give you a broad overview of GuardDuty finding statistics, severities and descriptions.
 With this information, you may wish to log into the GuardDuty console or another analysis tool to drill further into the findings data.

-Before completing the steps for deploying the sample Alexa skill, make sure to confirm your security policies and guidelines.
-Although the Alexa skill you deploy will not be publicly available, any access to an Alexa enabled device should conform to your security requirements.

 Note: A basic understanding of Alexa Custom Skills is helpful for deploying the sample skill described in this blog post.
 If you are not already familiar with Alexa custom skill concepts and terminology, you may want to review the following documentation resources.

 Solution overview